Termite Inspections Can be Done by Most Homeowners… or a Younger Member or Friend of the Family

 Why bother?
 Because it’s your house.
 And your $thousands in repair costs if termites went straight up the studs into the roof without hollowing out any of the interior mouldings.
 Sure you won’t excavate every ceiling joist or rafter from the insulation, but you can crawl/walk/clamber along and shine your torch along the trusses looking for mud tunnels or mud packing in the joints, particularly over the bathrooms, laundry and kitchen.
 Who knows — you may find something else important while you are up there such as daylight coming in through a cracked tile, rats or possums, a fire hazard from insulation over the downlights, etc.

 In your garden, move the top layers of mulch and leaf litter while you inspect for termites.
-Look at plant stakes, fences, wooden steps, retaining walls, posts, wooden seats and you should tilt or lift plant pots (the potting mix is high in wood fibre).
+Look at plant stakes, fences, wooden steps, retaining walls, posts, and wooden seats and you should tilt or lift plant pots (the potting mix is high in wood fibre).

 Look for possible ‘bridges’ that allow termites to traverse across from soil to the building.
-These bridges take many forms: pergolas, pool pump screens and pump houses, kennels, cubby houses, fences, gateposts, firewood, stacked timber.
+These bridges take many forms: pergolas, pool pump screens and pump houses, kennels, cubby houses, fences, gateposts, firewood, and stacked timber.
 If you find anything suspicious, remember to be gentle.
 Alive and working termites are to be preserved at all costs because they are the ones that take the bait back to kill off the colony.

 If you have a house you can get underneath, now is the time.
 The good thing about suspended flooring is that there is more space between the timber in the floor and the termites in the soil and you will be able to detect any tunnels up the foundation walls or piers/stumps.

 Pay particular attention to corners, damp areas, chimney bases, and the top of the foundation walls under bathrooms, laundry and patios.
-Of course, there are often stored treasures such as boxes, taxation papers, bits of wood that might come in handy one day (get the idea?).
+Of course, there are often stored treasures such as boxes, taxation papers, and bits of wood that might come in handy one day (get the idea?).
 Look carefully and move anything gently and inquisitively during your termite inspection.
 And then find somewhere else to store them… or get rid of them altogether!

-You can have great chemical and physical barriers; you can even put a double ring of monitors all around your backyard and yes, you may have already killed off a colony or several, but believe me, since Captain Arthur Phillip had his first tent pegs eaten by termites in 1888, termites have found a million ways to get to the wood in Australian buildings.
+You can have great chemical and physical barriers; you can even put a double ring of monitors all around your backyard yes, you may have already killed off a colony or several, but believe me, since Captain Arthur Phillip had his first tent pegs eaten by termites in 1888, termites have found a million ways to get to the wood in Australian buildings.

 Inspecting for termites at least once a year will give you a great chance to find evidence before a door falls off or a broom goes through a skirting board.
+Feel free to check and ask TermiKill now.

 Also, if you find termite galleries, they are more likely to be occupied.
 Hot timbers in a roof may be vacated during the day when you inspect and you’ll miss out on possibly hearing their return tapping.

-You have done essentially what you pay professionals to do – at no cost… unless you get your son to do it.
+You have done essentially what you pay professionals to do – at no cost… unless you get your child to do it.
 (Then it could cost you a baked dinner for the whole family).
 Bargain!

 Questions & Answers